AmyLindsay1/ChefsKiss/_recipes/recipe2.md

 ---
 Our Carbonara is a classic Italian dish made with egg, cheese, and bacon.
 We use a combination of pancetta, pecorino cheese, and a touch of cream to create a rich, creamy sauce that pairs perfectly with al dente spaghetti.
 Our Carbonara is a flavorful yet simple dish that is sure to please any palate.

 ![](../uploads/carb.jpg)

 ### Ingredients:

-\- 4 large eggs
+* 4 large eggs

-\- 4 ounces pancetta, diced
+* 4 ounces pancetta, diced

-\- 4 ounces guanciale, diced
+* 4 ouces guanciale, diced

-\- 1/4 cup freshly grated Parmesan cheese
+* 1/4 freshly grated Parmesan cheese

-\- 1 tablespoon freshly chopped parsley
+* 1 tablespoon freshly chopped parsley

-\- 1 teaspoon freshly cracked black pepper
+* 1 teaspoon freshly cracked black pepper

-\- 1 pound dried spaghetti
+* 1 pound dried spaghetti

-\- 2 cloves garlic, minced
+* 2 cloves garlic, minced

-\- 2 tablespoons olive oil
+* 2 tablespoons olive oil

 ### Instructions: